posthtml/posthtml-plugin-starter/README.md

 ### Other notes

+- if you're going to use Sponsorships on GitHub, update `FUNDING.yml`
+- update shield icon URLs at the end of this file
+- update the LICENSE and `package.json` fields
 - edit (or remove) the issue template
-- if you're going to use Sponsorships on GitHub, update `FUNDING.yml`
-- remember to update the LICENSE and `package.json` fields

 You can delete all this text, including the separator - what follows is some boilerplate for your plugin's `README.md`.